 Direct Mail Marketing: The Good & The Oh So Bad

-When you a see a marketing campaign that clicks with you, you know it just works.
+When you see a marketing campaign that clicks with you, you know it just works.
 Even with direct mail pieces that overload your mailbox, when you see one that catches your attention and holds your focus long enough to NOT be tossed into the garbage, that’s effective marketing.
 All the others that end up in the trash?
 Ineffective.
-They’re boring & tired mailers with little or no thought put in to the design and message.
+Their boring & tired mailers with little or no thought put into the design and message.

 We can send a man to the moon, but we can’t create a handwritten font that looks real.

 In order to offer a higher level of handwritten realism, direct mail companies are now using handwritten messages that they overlay onto mailers.
 This is an effort to make it appear as if someone actually wrote on the marketing material itself.
 It’s better than handwriting fonts, but it still feels so fake and impersonal.

 As a marketer, nothing causes me more anguish than to receive bad marketing at my home.

 Don’t get me wrong, I actually enjoy receiving bad direct mail marketing because it gives me a chance to show clients the value of digital marketing.
 But, deep down it hurts to know that companies are still paying so much for outdated, comparatively over-priced, and low-impact marketing.
 There’s obviously some market for people who think these mass-produced handwritten additions to direct mail are real, but I would argue that the audience is small.